Content

 You might even benefit from a few natural ways to protect erectile function.
 Certain lifestyle changes can improve your erections and overall sexual health.

-Very few ED creams and gels are backed by research, and only one has been authorized by the FDA in the United States.
-That said, there are quite a few alternatives to ED creams and gels.
+At this point, very few ED creams and gels are backed by research, and only one has been authorized by the FDA.
+That said, there are quite a few alternatives to ED creams and gels in the form of oral medications.

 Common erectile dysfunction treatments include: